jacq42/jacq42.github.io/docs/_posts/2025-12-11-kubernetes-sheet.md

 - List resources in default namespace: `k get RESOURCE_TYPE`
 - List resources in specified namespace: `k get RESOURCE_TYPE -n NAMESPACE`
 - List resources in all namespaces: `k get RESOURCE_TYPE -A`
+- List resources by selectors: `k get RESOURCE_TYPE --selector KEY1=VALUE1,KEY2=VALUE2`

+- List all resources: `k get all`
+- List all resources in all namespaces: `k get all -A`

 - Describe resource `k describe RESOURCE_NAME`